CollectionBuilder/collectionbuilder-sa/docs/item-pages.md

 ## object_template Layouts

 The object_template layouts provide templates for presenting different item types.
-The files are found in "_layouts" (default ones have the front matter `item-meta: true`.
+The files are found in "_layouts" (default item layouts have the front matter `item-meta: true`, which adds meta markup).

 Each object_template layout is typically constructed of modular item page components (found in "_includes/item/") and arranged using Bootstrap.
 This simplifies customization of the different item pages depending on collection needs.